PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

         ret
 ```

-You'll notice the assembly code `call printf`, this literally "calls" (AKA "uses") the `printf` function... but where is `printf`?!
+You'll notice the assembly code `call printf`, this literally calls (AKA "uses") the `printf` function... but where is `printf`?!

-`printf` is inside of the `stdio` machine code code!
-So the "linker" (which is part of the "compiler"), will combine the `stdio` code with our (compiled) `main.c` machine code, and give us a runnable program file.
+`printf` is inside of the `stdio` machine code file!
+So the "linker" (which usually comes with the compiler program), will combine the `stdio` code with our (compiled) `main.c` machine code, and give us a runnable program file, that has access to the code from `stdio.h`.

 # CLI explained
 So how did this all work?
 When we type `cd` (and some arguments, like the name of a folder to move into) and hit enter, the *shell* looks for a program called `cd`.